Semiparametric Estimation of Fractional Integration: An Evaluation of Local Whittle Methods: Local Whittle Estimators

 \subsection{Extending the Range via Tapering}

-Although the LW estimator achieves the asymptotic variance of $\frac{1}{4}$, it is only valid for $d_0 \in (-\frac{1}{2}, \frac{1}{2})$.
-This range excludes nonstationary processes, ruling out time series with unit root or near-unit root behavior.
-To address this limitation, \cite{velasco-1999} developed a class of tapered LW estimators that trades efficiency for a wider validity range.
+The LW estimator achieves asymptotic normality over the range $d_0 \in (-\nf{1}{2}, \nf{3}{4})$ with asymptotic variance $\nf{1}{4}$; however, estimation outside of this limited range or in the presence of deterministic components requires a different approach.
+To address this limitation, \cite{velasco-1999} (V) developed a class of tapered LW estimators that trades efficiency for a wider validity range.

-Formally, tapering involves weighting the original series $X_t$ by a sequence $h_t$ that is symmetric around $\lfloor \frac{n}{2} \rfloor$, with $\max_t h_t = 1$, and that decays smoothly to zero at the sample boundaries.
+Formally, tapering involves weighting the original series $X_t$ by a sequence $h_t$ that is symmetric around $\lfloor \nf{n}{2} \rfloor$, with $\max_t h_t = 1$, and that decays smoothly to zero at the sample boundaries.
 The tapered periodogram

 replaces the standard periodogram $I_X(\lambda_j)$ in the objective function.
-The underlying idea is that down-weighting observations near the sample boundaries reduces contamination from the nonstationary component of the process at low frequencies, which are used to identify the memory parameter.
-For Velasco tapers, the periodogram uses subsampled frequencies $\lambda_j = \frac{2\pi j}{n}$ with $j = p, 2p, 3p, \ldots, m$, where $p$ is the taper order.
+Because the periodogram treats the sample as repeating, a nonstationary series creates an artificial jump between its two ends that contaminates low frequencies (the very frequencies that identify $d_0$).
+Tapering the ends of the series removes it.
+For Velasco tapers, the periodogram uses subsampled frequencies $\lambda_j = \nf{2\pi j}{n}$ with $j = p, 2p, 3p, \ldots, m$, where $p$ is the taper order.
 As with the standard LW estimator, evaluating these tapered objective functions remains computationally inexpensive and the criterion functions are amenable to simple scalar minimization algorithms.

 Using tapers of higher orders $p$ extends the valid range of $d_0$ values and provides robustness to trends of order $p-1$.
-The triangular Bartlett window taper ($p=2$) is valid for $d_0 \in (-\frac{1}{2}, \frac{3}{2})$ and robust to linear trends, while the cosine bell and Zhurbenko-Kolmogorov tapers ($p=3$) are valid for $d_0 \in (-\frac{1}{2}, \frac{5}{2})$ and robust to linear and quadratic time trends.
+The triangular Bartlett window taper ($p=2$) is valid for $d_0 \in (-\nf{1}{2}, \nf{3}{2})$ and robust to linear trends, while the Zhurbenko--Kolmogorov (henceforth Kolmogorov) taper ($p=3$) is valid for $d_0 \in (-\nf{1}{2}, \nf{5}{2})$ and robust to linear and quadratic time trends.
 However, as mentioned, this robustness is at the expense of increased variance.
-The variance of the limiting distribution of the tapered LW estimator is $\frac{p \Phi_p}{4}$ where $\Phi_p$ is a constant that depends on the order $p$ of the taper.
-For $p=2$ with $\Phi_2=1.05000$, the asymptotic variance is $2 \times 1.05 = 2.1$ times the LW variance; for $p=3$ with $\Phi_3 = 1.00354$, the variance is $3.01$ times larger.
+The variance of the limiting distribution of the tapered LW estimator is $\nf{p \Phi_p}{4}$, where $\Phi_p$ is a constant that depends on the order $p$ of the taper.\footnote{The limiting distribution and corresponding numerical constants are given in Theorem~6 of \cite{velasco-1999}.} For $p=2$ with $\Phi_2=1.05000$, the asymptotic variance is $2 \times 1.05 = 2.1$ times the LW variance; for $p=3$ with $\Phi_3 = 1.00354$, the variance is $3.01$ times the LW variance.